brkarcher/brkarcher.github.io/shadow.md

 Erefar established "Galvin's" good faith over the next several weeks, repeatedly inviting the cagey brother back to the back room of the hospital where Erefar gave his alms.
 There, they began by going over the evidence for Chancellor Beca Pellwyn's corruption and her evil intent.

 The corruption was easy.
-A careful examination of the College's records, particularly within the Chancellor's office, revealed a pattern of glossed over details, sketchy credentials, abridged processes, and missing justification documents.
+A careful examination of the College's records, particularly within the chancellor's office, revealed a pattern of glossed over details, sketchy credentials, abridged processes, and missing justification documents.
 Each of these was deniable or traceable to some particular exigency, but taken together the pattern of patronage appointments was crystal clear.
-Pellwyn was treating the office of the Chancellor as a well of resources to be drawn on and allocated according to her whims, not as the sacred duty that it was.
+Pellwyn was treating the office of the chancellor as a well of resources to be drawn on and allocated according to her whims, not as the sacred duty that it was.

 That was a worthy case for recall by the voting body but hardly rationale for a murder.
 But Galvin claimed to know that Pellwyn was going to forfeit the moral authority of the College for a political convenience.